-Two years ago, Busquets tweeted ‘we’re ready’ before Liverpool game - he hasn’t tweeted since
+4 years ago, Sergio Busquets tweeted two words before 4-0 Liverpool loss - hasn't tweeted since

 On 7 May 2019, Liverpool hosted one of the most stunning comebacks in Champions League history with a 4-0 win over Barcelona.

-It's now been exactly two years to the day since that historic night at Anfield.
+It's now been exactly four years to the day since that historic night at Anfield.

 Trailing 3-0 from the first leg at Camp Nou, which was rather undeserved on the balance of play, the Reds miraculously booked their place in the final courtesy of a pair of braces from Divock Origi and Georginio Wijnaldum.